Nuno0123/regex-tutorial/Develop/gist-template.md

 ### Flags

+We don't have any flags in the regex, but flags are optional settings that can be added after closing of a regex to modify it's behavoir.
+Common flags used in regexes include: 'i', 'g', 'm'.

 ### Grouping and Capturing

+Grouping '()' is used to create logical units within the regex.
+It allows you to apply quantfiers, alternation, and other operations to characters.
+We have three instances of grouping and capturing in our regex:

+- '([a-z0-9_\.-]+)': this is the first one and it catpures the username part of the email address.
+- '([\da-z\.-]+)': the second one captures the domain name part of the email address.
+- '([a-z\.]{2,6})': and the third one captures the top-level domain part of the email address.

 ### Bracket Expressions

+Bracket expressions allow us to indicate a certain set of characters that can match a particular postition in the input of a string.
+We have three bracket expressions used in our regex:

+- '[a-z0-9_\.-]': matches a single character that can be a lowercase letter, a digit, an underscore, a dot, or a dash.
+  It allows for  wide range of valid characters for the username and domain name parts of the email.
+- '[\da-z\.-]': matches a single character that can be a digit, a lowercase letter, a dot or a dash.
+  The '\d' reporesents any digit.
+It is used in the domain name part of the email address.
+- '[a-z\.]': matches a single lowercase letter or a dot.
+It is used ton the top-level domain part of the email address.

 ### Greedy and Lazy Match

+Greedy matching means that the quantifiers will match as much as possible, while still allowing the overall pattern to match.
+It'll make sure that the capturing groups capture the longest posible substring that still allows the overall pattern to match.

+Lazy matching is an alternative matching behavior where a quantifier matches as few characters as possible while still allowing the overll pattern to match.

+By default, quantifiers in regexes are greedy, however, by adding a '?' after a quantifi9er, you can make it lazy and change its behavior.

 ### Boundaries
+The boundaries of a regex ensure that the pattern mathces hte entire email address and doesn't allow any extra characters or invalid format bevore or after it.
+There are two boundaries in the regex:

+- '^' this is the start of a line anchor.
+It asserts that the match must start at the beginning of a line.
+- '$' this is the end of line anchor.
+It assertes that the match must occur at the end of a line.

 ### Back-references

+Back-references are indicated by the use of '\' followed by a number or a name corresponding to the capturing group.
+They allow you to match a previously captured substring withing the same regex.
+We don't currently have a back-reference in our regex.

 ### Look-ahead and Look-behind

+Look-ahead and Look-behind are zero-width assertions in regex that allow for a match of the pattern only if it is followed by or preceded by another pattern, without including the matched content in the overall match.

 ## Author
 [Nestor Montanez](https://github.com/Nuno0123)